Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.29 (2012-2-20)

+* Fixed a problem with the addWidget init function which apparently was always being called, even if you didn't want it!
+Fix for [issue #28](https://github.com/Mottie/tablesorter/issues/28).
+Thanks to thezoggy for helping with troubleshooting!
+* Minor cleanup of sorting class names code.

 #### Version 2.0.28.1 (2012-2-16)

 * Modified the plugin pager to ignore child rows.
 Fix for [issue #27](https://github.com/Mottie/tablesorter/issues/27).